-The project's scope of work consist of 700-megawatt (MW) concentrated solar power (CSP) plant located at Seih Al Dahal, on the Dubai - Al Ain road, Dubai.
+The project's scope of work involves 700-megawatt (MW) concentrated solar power (CSP) plant located at Seih Al Dahal, on the Dubai - Al Ain road, Dubai.

 The new plant will deliver energy at 7.3 US cents per kilowatt-hour (kWh).
 This price competes with fossil fuel generated electricity without subsidy for reliable and dispatchable solar energy around the clock.
 The project featuring world’s tallest solar tower at 260 metres, and the world’s largest thermal energy storage capacity, which will provide clean energy to more than 270,000 residences in Dubai.

 The project will use two technologies for the production of clean energy – three stations of parabolic trough concentrated solar power (CSP) (each producing 200 MW) total 600MW and 100MW from the solar tower.